 Life doesn’t frighten me at all”

-Even though Max Ehrmann might not be as well-known as some of the other names on this list, his poem, “Desiderata” should be.
-This poem encourages you to live your life with compassion and integrity.
-It touches on everything from careers to relationships and even our mental health, which is incredibly important today.
-One of the most important sections of the poem is:
+Even though Max Ehrmann might not be as well-known as some of the other names on this list, his poem, “Desiderata,” should be.
+This poem about life encourages you to live with compassion and integrity for those around you.
+It touches on everything from careers to relationships and even our mental health, which are incredibly important today.
+Read “Desiderata” on Amazon; click here.

-Key message from this poem – If you are looking for a road map for how to live your life, this poem might be precisely that.
+If you are looking for a road map for how to live your life, this poem might be exactly that.”“Desiderata” by Max Ehrmann

 Life is nothing more than a series of choices, which Robert Frost, an exceptional American poet, understood.
-One of his most famous poems is “The Road Not Taken” This poem can be interpreted in different ways, but the poem starts on a wooded path, and the character has to choose which path they will take.
+One of his most famous poems about life is “The Road Not Taken.”
+This poem can be interpreted differently, but it starts on a wooded path, and the character has to choose which path they will take.
 The only thing you can do is to make the best decisions possible, and you will never truly know what might have happened if you had chosen to do something different.
 Read Robert Frost’s poetry on Amazon; click here.

 And sorry I could not travel both